FOK vs GTC Execution Semantics

 - FOK: Attempt to fill the entire order immediately at the specified price.
 If the book cannot absorb the full size at that price, the order is killed.
 Either you get a full fill right now, or you get nothing.
 No resting.

 - GTC: Post the order to the book and let it sit.
 Matches happen when a counterparty crosses the spread.
-The order stays live until filled, canceled, or expired.
+The order stays live until it fills, is canceled, or hits its expiration.

 - Query the orderbook depth.
 Compute the walked price at intended size.